dogethereum/wdoge-deprecated/README.md

 The upgrade process consists of the following two transactions:

-1. The new logic contract is deployed.
+1. The new logic contract deployment transaction.
   - This step uses the upgrades plugin.
   - The deployment transaction is skipped if there already is a deployment present in the network.
   - If you want to force a redeployment, it may be necessary to alter the upgrades plugin manifest in `.openzeppelin`.